-Jennifer A. Barry joined Decof, Decof & Barry, P.C. in 1997, after serving as a law clerk for former Rhode Island Supreme Court Chief Justice Frank J. Williams, during his time as Associate Justice of the Rhode Island Superior Court (1996 – 1997).
+Jennifer A. Barry joined Decof, Barry, Mega & Quinn, P.C. in 1997, after serving as a law clerk for former Rhode Island Supreme Court Chief Justice Frank J. Williams, during his time as Associate Justice of the Rhode Island Superior Court (1996 – 1997).
 She began her career at the firm and later returned, along with her husband, in 2011.
 An accomplished attorney, Jennifer dedicated the first few years of her practice to working with the firm’s team of trial attorneys handling the professional liability actions arising out of the RISDIC credit union crisis.
 She later transitioned into the firm’s more traditional tort practice and now represents clients in complex and catastrophic personal injury, wrongful death, and medical negligence cases.

 Contact Jennifer and our other skilled attorneys today by calling (401) 200-4059.